 Aside from me personally enjoying watching anime, I really like that my son gets to see other artistic styles and get exposed to the language on a regular basis since most of it is subbed.
 If he completely abandons his interest in it as he gets older is still up in the air but anime watching runs strong in my family (yup, we all nerd out together) so time will tell!

 Are there any kid-friendly animes you can think of that I’ve missed?
 Feel free to let me know!

 Laneic Lavalle is an Arizona based freelance copywriter and content creator for high performance female business owners.
 When she’s not writing she’s enjoying spending time with her son, dancing and binge watching her favorite shows.
-You can learn more about here at makeit218.com.
+You can learn more about her at makeit218.com.
 (As of 7/2021 link appears to no longer be working)